George Watson (accountant): Educational benefactions

 Having been an early benefactor of Edinburgh's Merchant Maiden Hospital, Watson subsequently bequeathed in his will a generous sum for the Merchant Company of Edinburgh, with specific sums being set aside for educating pupils at the Merchant Maiden Hospital, the Trades Maiden Hospital and Heriot's Hospital, now George Heriot's School.
 He stipulated that all his beneficiaries were to bear the name Watson or Davidson - this was not an unusual style of stipulation at the time; another example being Edinburgh's Donaldson's Hospital where bursaries were made available to children bearing the name of Donaldson.

 A further £144,000 Pound Scots was left for the foundation of a new charitable school, or "hospital" as they were then known, for "entertaining and educating the male children and grandchildren of decayed merchants in Edinburgh".
 This was to become George Watson's College.
 George Watson's College continues to be a successful Edinburgh school and has undertaken a programme of research and reflection about how it should acknowledge the involvement of its original benefactor in the slave trade.
-One change will be the traditional annual "Founder’s Day" being renamed to "Foundation Day" in 2023 with a focus on the positive inclusive values of the school today.
+One change was the traditional annual "Founder’s Day" being renamed to "Foundation Day" in 2023 with a focus on the positive inclusive values of the school today.